 Seek support: Get more information to expand your resources, as well as discuss ideas and options.

-Whenever possible, contact the organisations to get feedback to learn what you can do differently next time.
-Contact the Careers service to discuss your applications or prepare for an interview.
+Whenever possible, contact the organisations to get feedback and learn what you can do differently next time.
+Contact the careers service to discuss your applications or prepare for an interview.
 You can also access online resources to support you through the application process.

 Connect with others and discuss your ideas to get a different perspective.
-Also, spend time with people you trust and provide support to manage this stage.
-Keep in mind this is a journey and every step is a learning opportunity.
+Furthermore, spend time with people you trust and provide support to manage this stage.
+Keep in mind this is a journey, and every step is a learning opportunity.

 All the best for the future.